 Transport workers, teachers, nurses, postal workers and ambulance drivers are just some of the many workers who have taken strike action in recent months, leading to the UK’s biggest mass strike in over a decade as nearly 500,000 workers formed a united front2 and withdrew their labour on 1 February 2023.

-The UK government’s proposed anti-strike law would make it easier for bosses in our health, education, fire, ambulance and rail services to shut down strikes — by bringing injunctions, claiming financial damages against unions, and even sacking striking employees.
+The UK government’s new anti-strike law, passed in July 2023, makes it easier for bosses in our health, education, fire, ambulance and rail services to shut down strikes — by bringing injunctions, claiming financial damages against unions, and even sacking striking employees.

-The proposed law supposedly aims to ensure “minimum service levels” are maintained on strike days, but in practice there are already several mechanisms in place to ensure this — that place considerable restrictions on the right of public sector workers to take strike action.
-The threshold for strike action in the UK is already higher than in many countries around the world.
-The proposed new measures would put a huge amount of power into the hands of UK government ministers — this could mean that strikes are so heavily restricted that they are ineffective.
+The new law supposedly aims to ensure “minimum service levels” are maintained on strike days, but in practice there were already several mechanisms in place to ensure this — that place considerable restrictions on the right of public sector workers to take strike action.
+The threshold for strike action in the UK was already higher than in many countries around the world.
+The new measures put a huge amount of power into the hands of UK government ministers — and could mean that strikes are so heavily restricted that they are ineffective.

 Throughout history, strike action has been a crucial tactic for workers in securing fair pay and working conditions.
 From the striking workers at the Grunwick Film Processing Plant,3 which saw a huge movement grow to defend migrant workers, to the Dagenham sewing machine plant workers,4 whose brave actions led to the Equal Pay Act.

 And this isn’t just about the UK.
 It is through collective bargaining and workers’ right to strike that War on Want partners in garment workers’ organisations have been able to secure pay rises and legally-binding contracts on safety standards in South Asia — to stop disasters such as the Rana Plaza factory5 collapse in Bangladesh in 2013 from ever happening again.
-If the UK government believes in human rights, it should be advocating for workers and trade union rights both in the UK and around the world.
+If the UK government believes in human rights, it should repeal this law and advocate for workers' and trade union rights both in the UK and around the world.